AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage.md

 ## Enable remote storage

-You can install remote storage during a new [!DNL Commerce] installation or add it to an existing Commerce instance using `remote-storage` parameter name-and-value pairs with `setup` CLI commands.
+You can install remote storage during a new Adobe Commerce installation or add it to an existing Commerce instance using `remote-storage` parameter name-and-value pairs with `setup` CLI commands.
 Minimally, you must supply the storage `driver`, `bucket`, and `region`.
+For Adobe Commerce on cloud infrastructure, see [Configure remote storage for Commerce on Cloud infrastructure](cloud-support.md).

 The following examples enable the remote storage with an AWS S3 storage adapter in the US: